-The state of Texas does not have a personal income tax.
-There are only seven states that have a 0% income tax, and some states' income taxes can be over 10%.
-Texas’s lack of a personal income tax makes it a great place for starting a business and has likely contributed to the state’s booming economy.
+Texas has no personal income tax.
+Only seven states have no income tax while some have income tax rates that exceed 10%.
+The lack of a personal income tax makes Texas a great place to start a business and likely contributes to the state’s booming economy.

 Texas Franchise Tax

-As mentioned above, your S corp is technically structured as an LLC or C corporation; and therefore, your S corp may be responsible for paying Texas franchise taxes.
+As mentioned above, your S corp is, technically, structured as an LLC or C corp.
+As such, it may be responsible for paying Texas franchise taxes.

 Texas Sales and Use Tax

-If you sell taxable services in Texas or sell or lease tangible personal property in Texas, you will have to collect sales tax.
-In Texas, sales tax is 6.25%, but many Texas cities charge more sales tax on top of that.
+If you sell taxable services in Texas — or sell or lease tangible personal property in the state — you must collect sales tax.
+Texas has a state sales tax rate of 6.25%, but many Texas cities charge an additional sales tax on top of that.

 Additional State Taxes

-There are numerous different taxes specific to the State of Texas.
-Texas’s Comptroller of Public Accounts is responsible for collecting taxes.
-Since there are over 60 different taxes across the state, we recommend checking with a professional lawyer and accountant to ensure that you are paying all the proper taxes required for your business.
+The Texas Comptroller of Public Accounts collects more than 60 different state-specific taxes.
+We recommend you consult with a professional lawyer and/or accountant to ensure you pay all the taxes required for your business.

-Some examples of taxes and fees Texas small businesses owners may be required to pay include:
+Some examples of additional taxes and fees Texas small businesses may have to pay include:

-See the Texas Comptroller of Public Accounts’ website for more information about state taxes.
+Visit the Texas Comptroller of Public Accounts website for more information about state taxes.

 Texas Local Taxes

-From Austin to Dallas, each city and municipality may have its own local rules affecting how your business operates.
-You will want to check with your local government to learn more.
+From Austin to Dallas, each city and municipality may have its own local rules that can affect how your business operates.
+Check with your local government to learn more.